silnrsi/font-payap-lanna/documentation/source/about.md

 ---
 title: Payap Lanna - About
-fontversion: 0.930
+fontversion: 1.000
 ---

 ## About this project

-This project is intended to provide a free and open font family for all current languages and writing systems that use Tai Tham script.
+This project is intended to provide a free and open font family for all current languages and writing systems that use Tai Tham script of Northern Thailand.

-For more information on the visual characteristics of the font family see [Design](design.md).
+It has been produced with help from [Payap's Linguistic Institute](http://li.payap.ac.th).

 ## Future plans